Checkmate-Chris1/hackcc-2025/README.md

 The website is built on [React](https://react.dev) with a [Python](https://www.python.org) backend.
 The predictive model being used is based on top of Google Gemini.

+## Model

+Our predictive model is trained on a large medical dataset to accurate analyze user's symptoms and provide possible diseases with a mathematical confidence score.
+We cleaned user input in order for the model to process it, then presented the output data from the model in a clean and readable manner to the users.

 ## Credits

 Frontend & Design - Andrew, Christopher